overlookmotel/eslint-config-react/README.md

 # @overlookmotel's ESLint config for React

+ESLint config for apps/libraries using React.
+Based on [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) with only React rules with some modifications.

 ## Usage

 Add dev dependencies in `package.json`:

 * `@overlookmotel/eslint-config-react`
+* `eslint-config-airbnb`
 * `eslint-plugin-react`
+* `eslint-plugin-jsx-a11y`

 Add to `.eslintrc`: `"extends": "@overlookmotel/eslint-config-react"`